TL;DR

 Important nuance: Don't supplement iron blindly.
 Iron overload is harmful.
 Get serum ferritin tested.
 If ferritin is below 30ng/mL, supplementation is indicated.
 If normal, iron supplements are unlikely to help and may cause GI side effects.

 Dosing: If deficient, 30–65mg elemental iron daily (as ferrous bisglycinate, which has lower GI side effects than ferrous sulfate).
-Work with a healthcare provider for this one — iron supplementation requires monitoring.
+Work with a healthcare provider for this one — iron supplementation requires monitoring and iron overload causes harm.
+We intentionally don't recommend a specific iron product here for that reason.

 Folate (Vitamin B9)